ian-nai/omeka_saver/README.md

 # Omeka Saver
-Save Omeka exhibits as warcs using Python.
+Save Omeka exhibits as WARCs using Python.

 # Getting Started
 Download the omeka_saver.py script and requirements.txt files to their own folder, then run the following in your terminal: